 Don’t Settle on Just One

 If your dog will eat just about anything, then whatever you give them is probably favourite thing.
 You may not be thinking of the possibility that your dog could get bored of having the same old chew over and over again.

 Many dogs will have no problem eating the same boring chew day in and day out, but offering them some variety is about more than just preference.

 Each natural chew will have a different shape, texture, and nutritional value.
 Rotating different types of chews each week will provide your dog with a fuller spectrum of the benefits of natural chews.

 If you are using chews to improve your dog’s dental health, then offering some long-lasting chews will help to scrape at the plaque build-up on their teeth, but a softer chew will massage the gums and floss their teeth.

-Another reason to rotate is that dogs learn the week spots of their favourite chews and use them to crush the chew faster and faster each time you offer it.
+Another reason to rotate is that dogs are good at learning the week spots of their favourite chews.
+They use these tricks to crush the chew faster and faster each time you offer it.

 If you are offering different types of chews, then each chew will be a new experience.
 This can make chews last longer and work different parts of their mouth and jaw.

 Lastly, new is always more fun.
 Using chews to help with boredom and anxiety is more effective when your dog is excited about the chew.
 It has to be more appealing than the destructive behaviour that you are trying to prevent.

 Now that you know what to look for, start trying out some chews and find out which natural chews are right for your dog!